Lunacy vs Figma 2026: Honest Comparison for Designers Who Don't Have Time to Waste

 Is Lunacy really completely free in 2026?

-Yes — and honestly it still surprises me.
-As of 2026, Lunacy by Icons8 remains free with all features unlocked.
-There's no paid tier for the design tool itself, though Icons8's cloud storage and asset subscription has separate pricing.
+Yes—and it still surprises me.
+As of 2026, Lunacy remains free with all features unlocked.
+No paid tier for the design tool itself, though Icons8's cloud storage and asset subscriptions have separate pricing.
 The core app costs nothing.

 Can Lunacy replace Figma for professional work?

 For solo professional work?
 Absolutely.
 For team-based product design?
-Not realistically — Lunacy lacks the real-time collaboration, advanced prototyping, and integration depth that professional product teams depend on daily.
-It's not a knock on Lunacy; they're just solving different problems.
+Not realistically—Lunacy lacks the real-time collaboration, advanced prototyping, and integration depth that product teams rely on daily.
+They're solving different problems.

 Does Figma work offline in 2026?

-Figma has a desktop app that allows limited offline work, but it's still primarily cloud-dependent.
-If you're regularly on planes or dealing with spotty Wi-Fi — and plenty of designers are — Lunacy's native offline support is a genuine, practical advantage that's easy to undervalue until you need it.
+Figma has a desktop app allowing limited offline work, but it's still cloud-dependent overall.
+If you're frequently on planes or dealing with spotty internet—and plenty of designers are—Lunacy's native offline support is genuinely practical and easy to undervalue until you need it.

 Which tool is better for developer handoff?

-Figma wins convincingly here.
-Dev Mode on paid plans gives developers clean inspect panels, code snippets, and asset export — all without necessarily needing a full Figma account in some configurations.
-Lunacy's inspect features are basic by comparison.
-If handoff is a daily part of your process, this probably settles the debate on its own.
+Figma wins decisively.
+Dev Mode on paid plans gives developers clean inspect panels, code snippets, and asset export—all without always needing a full Figma account.
+Lunacy's inspect features are more basic by comparison.
+If handoff happens daily, this probably settles it.

 Can I import Figma files into Lunacy?

-Not directly through a native import feature.
-You'd typically export from Figma and work with those files manually.
-Lunacy does natively open Sketch files, which is more relevant if you're migrating from that ecosystem rather than jumping ship from Figma.
+Not directly through a native import.
+You'd export from Figma and work with those files manually.
+Lunacy does open Sketch files natively, which matters more if you're migrating from that ecosystem rather than leaving Figma.

 Is there a middle ground between Lunacy and Figma?

-If you want something between the two — more collaboration than Lunacy, cheaper than Figma — check out Penpot (open-source, free, browser-based) or Framer for more code-integrated design work.
-Neither matches Figma's ecosystem depth, but both are worth knowing about.
-Penpot in particular has matured a lot and deserves more attention than it gets.
+Worth checking out: Penpot (open-source, free, browser-based) or Framer for code-integrated design.
+Neither matches Figma's ecosystem, but both are solid alternatives.
+Penpot's improved a lot and deserves more attention than it gets.